bjtully/BioMetaPipeline/MET_ANNOT.md

     - `BioData` requires a valid `pip` installation as well as a downloaded copy of the github repository.
     - As this script will create multiple tables in a **BioMetaDB** project, neither the flag `--table_name` nor `--alias` should be provided in the relevant section of the config script.
-    - `psortb` PERL scripts for command-line versions of the program call `sudo`.
-Either remove this from the script using `sed -i 's/sudo //g' /path/to/psortb`, or ensure that docker access is available.
     - The `virsorter` pipe offers the ability to pass user info to its calling program, `docker`, thus removing the need to run using root.